Lifestack

 Ascalaphus

-- Headless Proxmox runs a variety of LXCs and VMs
+- Headless Proxmox runs a variety of LXCs (NocoDB, Jellyfin, and Calibre among them) and a couple of VMs (Home Assistant and Proxmox Backup Server)

-- Proxmox Backup Server runs as VM within main Proxmox cluster (may change this later to separate host)
+- Proxmox Backup Server runs as VM within main Proxmox cluster (will change this someday to separate host)

 Glimfeather